rpellerin/rpellerin.github.io/content/migrating-from-xubuntu-to-debian.md

     Note: this is doable with only one USB stick.
 But it is much harder.

     1. Download the mentioned file(s) from the [Debian repository](https://packages.debian.org/jessie/).
 In my case, I needed these ones: [https://packages.debian.org/stretch/all/firmware-misc-nonfree/download](https://packages.debian.org/stretch/all/firmware-misc-nonfree/download) and [https://packages.debian.org/stretch/all/firmware-realtek/download](https://packages.debian.org/stretch/all/firmware-realtek/download).
     2. Put the `.deb` file(s) on the other USB stick.
-If you decided to re-use the same USB stick, first umount it: ALT+F2 then `umount /dev/sdb1`.
+If you decided to re-use the same USB stick, first umount it: ALT+F2, `cat /etc/mtab` then `sync && umount /dev/sdb1 && sync`.
 Plug it in the other computer and delete existing partitions with `fdisk` and create a new one of type `W95 FAT32`.
 Format it using `sudo mkfs.vfat /dev/sdc1`.
 Then put the files on the USB stick.
     3. Plug the one containing firmwares files on your target computer, in the same USB port as the previous USB stick.
 You might need to hit ALT+F2, then check what is currently mounted (`cat /etc/mtab`) (make sure nothing on `/cdrom`) and mount the one you just plugged in: `mount -t vfat /dev/sdb1 /cdrom`.
 ALT+F1 to go back to the install screen.
     4. Answer "*Yes*" to "*Load missing firmware from removable media?*".
     5. Once completed, unplug the USB stick and plug the one containing Debian in the same port.
 You might need to re-write Debian if you re-used the same USB flash drive.
 Then press ALT+F1 and do: